maybebool/unity-lerp-tornado-simulation/README.md

 ## Objective

-Implement a tornado effect built entirely from first-principles physics — no particle systems or pre-baked animations.
+Implement a tornado effect built entirely from first-principles physics, no particle systems or pre-baked animations.
 Objects within the vortex volume experience distance-dependent forces computed via a custom interpolation remap, producing a natural spiraling motion where objects are pulled toward the centre, then ejected outward past a configurable threshold.

 ## Methodology